Team Awareness (Updated Slide Decks)

 This curriculum was updated and enhanced in 2018.
 Please contact us for more information about this updated version.
 Also, please note that pricing is for the slide decks only (with comprehensive facilitator notes).
 Contact us if you are interested in facilitator certification.

-[NOTE.
+[NOTE 1.
 We STRONGLY recommend contacting us for an initial free consultation before downloading these slides.
-Click here to access original 2002 manuals.]
+Click here to access the original 2002 manuals.]

-[NOTE.
-Team Awareness is actually a family of programs and includes offshoots for wellbeing champions, healthy leadership, promotion of Employee Assistance, and a consultation approach.
+[NOTE 2.
+Team Awareness is actually a family of programs and includes offshoots for resilience, health consciousness, wellbeing champions, healthy leadership, promotion of Employee Assistance, and a consultation approach.
 Watch this video to learn more.]

 - Promoting social health